Liu Bei's takeover of Yi Province: Fall of Chengdu (April or May 214–July 214)

-Since the Yi Province was prosperous, Liu Bei was able to start a great banquet.
+Since the Yi Province was prosperous, Liu Bei was able to host a great banquet.
 He used the gold and silver recently won to reward his soldiers and commanders; moreover he gave grain and silk to the common people.
-After he assumed the position of Governor of Yi Province, he promoted his followers, new and old to higher ranks; even those recently employed by Liu Zhang such as Dong He, Huang Quan and Li Yan or related to him by marriage such as Fei Guan and Wu Yi.
-All of them were put into position of power to make use of their talent.
+After he assumed the position of Governor of Yi Province, he promoted his followers new and old to higher ranks, even those recently employed by Liu Zhang such as Dong He, Huang Quan and Li Yan or related to him by marriage such as Fei Guan and Wu Yi.
+All of them were put into positions of power to make use of their talent.
 Among the elite with talent; there were none who did not compete for Liu Bei's attention.
 Then, he married Wu Yi's sister in an attempt to solidify his control on the newly conquered domain.
-Moreover a new code of law was applied to Yi Province called the Shu Ke (蜀科) formulated by Liu Bei's followers, Zhuge Liang and Yi Ji along with recently retainers of Liu Zhang; Fa Zheng, Li Yan and Liu Ba.
-According to Zhuge Liang's biography; although the new code of law was strict nobody complained because he was fair.
+Moreover a new code of law was applied to Yi Province called the Shu Ke (蜀科) formulated by Liu Bei's followers, Zhuge Liang and Yi Ji along with recently retainers of Liu Zhang, Fa Zheng, Li Yan and Liu Ba.
+According to Zhuge Liang's biography, although the new code of law was strict, nobody complained because he was fair.

 Aftermath

-Upon hearing Liu Bei had taken Yi Province, Sun Quan sent envoys to ask him for the return of the commanderies in Jing Province, but Liu Bei said: "Jing Province will be returned after I take Liang Province."
+Upon hearing Liu Bei had taken Yi Province, Sun Quan sent envoys to ask him for the return of his territory in Jing Province, but Liu Bei said: "I'm about to conquer Liang Province.
+Therefore, I will need to use all of Jing Province."
 Sun Quan was furious when his envoy reported Liu Bei's words, and he sent Lü Meng and Ling Tong with another four officers to retake southern Jing Province.
 After Lü Meng and his colleagues captured three commanderies, Liu Bei returned to Gong'an County and prepared to seize back the three commanderies by force.
 However, he eventually arrived at a border treaty with Sun Quan when he heard Cao Cao was planning to attack Hanzhong Commandery.